CircleOfNice/CoreWorker/README.md

 # Installation

-You can install CoreWorker with npm
+You may install CoreWorker with npm
 ```js
 npm install core-worker
 ```